-The uniform change of 2005 was the most significant in the long history of the Cardinals, who were founded in 1898 and represent the oldest professional football team still in existence.
-In fact, the "Cardinals" moniker came from the red jerseys they acquired in the early 1900s from the University of Chicago that team owner Chris O'Brien determined were not maroon, as suggested, but really "Cardinal red."
+The uniform change of 2005 was the most significant in the long history of the Arizona Cardinals, who were founded in 1898 and represent the oldest professional football team still in existence.
+In fact, the "Cardinals" moniker came from the red jerseys the team acquired in the early 1900s from the University of Chicago that team owner Chris O'Brien determined were not maroon, as suggested, but really "Cardinal red."

 The new logo was unveiled in January 2005.
 The beak was changed from gold to yellow, heavier black outlines were added, and, most importantly, this bird is significantly more aggressive looking than the previous bird.
 This "tougher bird" represents the franchise's hope for a tougher team moving forward.

 Arizona Rattlers Logo